Paraross/CPLab5Fin/README.md

 # Lab 5 Simple Concurrency

-This repository contains both the tasks and their solutions.
+This repository contains the tasks for the lab.
-The version given to students will *obviously* not contain the solutions.

-Some things may still be WIP, but they will be finished in due time.

 ## Instructions